Plans to split UK market into energy pricing zones dropped

 “As we embark on this new era of clean electricity, a reformed system of national pricing is the best way to deliver an electricity system that is fairer, more affordable, and more secure, at less risk to vital investment in clean energy than other alternatives.”

+Energy groups welcomed the Government’s decision on Thursday to retain and reform the current system.

+British Gas owner Centrica’s chief executive Chris O’Shea said it was a “common sense decision” and that the “theoretical benefits never stacked up against the real-world risks” in potential zonal pricing.

-Energy business SSE said the move provided “much-needed policy clarity” for investors and consumers.
+Energy firm SSE said the move provided “much-needed policy clarity” for investors and consumers.

-Martin Pibworth, chief executive designate of SSE, said: “This decision brings welcome clarity and enables us to get on with investing in and delivering critical clean energy infrastructure, in doing so transforming our energy system and supporting the UK Government’s bold ambitions for clean power by 2030.

-“Zonal pricing would have added risk at a time when the UK needed to accelerate its clean power transition, making energy bills more expensive.
-This decision reaffirms the UK as a world-leading renewables market, enabling the efficient delivery of the homegrown energy the country needs.”
+Its chief executive designate Martin Pibworth said: “Zonal pricing would have added risk at a time when the UK needed to accelerate its clean power transition, making energy bills more expensive.”

-Gareth Stace, director-general at UK Steel, said the industry was pleased the Government had heeded warnings and ruled out the “risky” proposal.

-“Zonal pricing would have penalised existing industrial sites, driving up electricity prices, further damaging our ability to thrive, foster jobs, and undermining much needed investment in steelmaking.
+A spokesperson for energy regulator Ofgem said it welcomes the decision which “brings certainty and confidence for the future of the energy system”.

+“We look forward to working with Government, Neso, the industry and consumer groups, to build a decarbonised system which will bring stability and protect consumers from international volatility and the rollercoaster effect that has on bills,” the watchdog said.

 “Even Downing Street are waking up to the fact that Ed’s net zero zeal is going to impose huge costs on bills and jobs as we lose businesses to more polluting countries with cheaper energy.
 That’s bad for households, our economy and emissions.”